JackWink/tweakable/README.md

 - 6/23: Preferences are injected now, but only on opening/closing of 'TweaksFragment', need to fix.
 - 6/27: Preferences are injected on init, library supports strings and boolean types, preferences are updated as they change.
+- 6/27: Most dead/redundent code is removed, still room for improvement.